 Keep Your Job Search Moving Forward

 Until you have something in writing, continue with your search.
 Finding other options, and receiving positive responses from interviewers, will soften the blow if you are rejected.
-Staying in the job market, including networking meetings, will also boost your confidence while looking for a job.
+You might also find a better offer, regardless of whether you land this particular job.